mitchallen/node-red-mqtt-example/README.md

 6. Click __Deploy__
 7. Click the __debug__ (bug) icon in the panel on the right

-Most examples can be triggered by click the button (left) tab on the inject nodes.
+Most examples can be triggered by clicking the button (left) tab on the inject nodes.

 ### simple mqtt